guygriffiths/nd-image-view/README.md

     dimval2
     dimval2

-If a dimension can have an empty value, ths `dimval` should be set to `.` (i.e. a single dot).  `dimname` is the identifier used in the name format and the title is what is displayed next to the variable selector.
+If a dimension can have an empty value, this `dimval` should be set to `.` (i.e. a single dot).  `dimname` is the identifier used in the name format and the title is what is displayed next to the variable selector.
 The title is optional.

 All dimensions found in the name format must be defined in this way.